lmcaicedoj/lmcaicedoj/README.md

 # Hi I'm Luis Miguel Caicedo

 ## 🚀 About Me
 I love to play with data, dedicated and very curiuos .
 Excellent organizational skills.
-Ready to help and work hard.
+Ready to help and work in a team.

 I love to travel around the world ✈️, work with different people from different cultures, 🍝 and live unforgettable experiences 🍻.
 I have lived in USA 🗽, China 🍊, Chile 🏔️, India 🚆, Costa Rica 🏖️ and Colombia ☕.